bgri/m100LE/README.md

 need to download the wordlist for the year you wish to play.

-Also available are the uncompressed wordlists (.DO), which are mainly of use if you wish to edit the words or if you are transfering the files using the builtin TELCOM program which can only send ASCII files.
+Also available are the uncompressed wordlists (.DO), which are mainly of use if you wish to edit the words or if you are transferring the files using the builtin TELCOM program which can only send ASCII files.
 M100LE is smart enough to use the .DO files if .CO cannot be found.